This Discussion channel is currently closed.

 Default_avatar

-Richard Hemish almost 6 years ago
+Richard Hemish over 6 years ago

 i am writing to you because i missed the meeting in Canby concerning the Bitter Root Wind Project.i am all in favor of this project and encourage you to give consent to start the project.
 From what i heard of the meeting, i hope you can see through some of the rhetoric brought up at the meeting.
 If the fine people of Lake Cochrane do not want a wind turbine on their property, don't give permission, that is their right as owners.
 As a land owner i also have rights of ownership.
 If i agree with this project, and i do, then following all established set back requirements that should be my right.